-Trump Boasts About Scottish Golf Courses & UK Relationship, Despite Local Criticism
+Trump Boasts About Scottish Golf Courses & U.K. Relationship, Despite Local Criticism

 “There it is.
 The president is using an official statement as an ad for his business and making sure everyone knows he ties his business to US relationships with foreign countries.”

-Walter Shaub who used to head the Office of Government Ethics said that this is an explicit “commingling of personal interests with public office.”
+Walter Shaub, who used to head the Office of Government Ethics, said that this is an explicit “commingling of personal interests with public office.”